What to buy

 First generation models (cigalikes)

-Many people start with a first generation model with or without nicotine.
-These look like cigarettes and can mimic smoking more closely and satisfy the hand-to-mouth ritual that smokers often miss.
+Some people start with a first generation model ('cigalike') which look like cigarettes and can mimic smoking more closely.
+They satisfy the hand-to-mouth ritual that is important to many smokers.

 Second and third generation models

-Some users progress from cigalikes to later-generation model as these can deliver more nicotine and vapour and are more satisfying.
-Others start using these devices from the beginning.
-These devices do not look like cigarettes and are more complex to use.
+These more advanced models can deliver more nicotine and vapour and are more satisfying.
+They do not look like cigarettes and are more complex to use than cigalikes.

 You will need to purchase